Manu343726/biicode-posts/glfwcpluspluscom/post.md

 };
 ```

 We have ball coordinates, ball speed, and its radius.
-Then a `gravity` constant, since we want our ball to bounce.
+There is also a `gravity` constant, since we want our ball to bounce.

-The `on_keydon()` callback is not complex: Just close the window when the user presses `ESC`:
+The `on_keydon()` callback is not complex: Just closes the window when the user presses `ESC`:

 ``` cpp
 void ball::on_keydown(GLFWwindow* window, int key, int scancode, int action, int mods)